furyuri/esmemidnight/_posts/2024-10-23-empress-and-emperor.md

 thumbnail_alt: 'The Empress and Emperor tarot cards atop an altar of crystals, stones and other items.'
 author: 'Esme Midnight Katzen'
 permalink: /insights/the-empress-and-the-emperor/
 description: "Article by Tarot Reader, Esme Katzen in Portland, Oregon.
-The zodiacal sign of Aquarius is the sign of society, culture and of the others all connected in what we refer to as the Collective.
-This collective is found in consciousness, the physical organized world, and in our hearts."
+The Empress & Emperor, divine partners and insightful archetypes from which we can learn much."
 ---
 <div markdown=1 id="post-intro-img">
 ![The Empress and Emperor tarot cards atop an altar of crystals, stones and other items.]({{site.url}}/{{site.images_path}}empress_emperor_small.jpg){: .post-intro-img}